AdobeDocs/analytics-learn.en/help/integrations/audience-manager/enable-server-side-forwarding-in-adobe-launch.md

 ---
-title: Enable Server Side Forwarding in Adobe Launch
+title: Enable Server Side Forwarding in Experience Platform Launch
-description: Learn how to use Adobe Launch to have your Adobe Analytics hits automatically sent to Adobe Audience Manager via server-side forwarding.
+description: Learn how to use Experience Platform Launch to have your Adobe Analytics hits automatically sent to Adobe Audience Manager via server-side forwarding.
 feature: integration with experience cloud
 topics:
 audience: all